jaflabs/.github/profile/README.md

-# Just Another Framework Labs
+# Joint Assembly Foundation Labs

 There's a simpler way to break software into parts and put things together.